0x62797465/ctf-writeups/re/936A7A7607512B21468128816B800A12E044D9DC83566DC81123303C5CD09C3B/README.md

 lea     rcx, [rsp+48h+var_28]
 mov     rax, 0FFFFFFFFFFFFFFFFh
 ```
 At first this may look like a lot, but it's really not.
-Ida has automaticly demangled the calls for us, so we can see that the program is just setting the console title, printing a bunch of things using cout, and taking input via cin.
+Ida has automatically demangled the calls for us, so we can see that the program is just setting the console title, printing a bunch of things using cout, and taking input via cin.
 The most important thing we can take away from this is:
 ```assembly
 lea     r8, [rsp+48h+var_28]]